Dice

 Now y’all think on it this week - what it means to love your neighbor.

-other spellings: think on that, mull over, consider, ponder, reflect on, deliberate, and sleep on it
+variations: think on that, mull over, consider, ponder, reflect on, deliberate, sleep on it

 ★ This phrase is a gentler, more patient way of saying "think about it."
 It carries a slower, reflective quality that fits Appalachian and Southern storytelling styles. ★